2111Puja/EclipseApp/README.md

 ## Refractoring:
 + I edited how the prices display on the menu by making the container that it was in smaller.
 + I edited how the price of the dishes in the manage menu screen display.
-+ Ensured that the dish, description and price display one below the other - changed the font sizes of the dish name name and made the course font type italics.
++ Ensured that the dish, description and price display one below the other - changed the font sizes of the dish name and made the course font type italics.